Alexander Prokhorenko: Commemoration

-Prokhorenko's body was recovered and repatriated in coordination with Kurdish YPG forces.
+Prokhorenko's body was recovered and repatriated "with the participation of representatives of the Syrian authorities and the Kurdish militia".
 According to the Russian Defence Ministry, his body arrived in Moscow on 29 April and a spokesperson stated his repatriation "was a matter of honor for the Russian Defence Ministry".

 The authorities of Orenburg decided to name one of the city's streets after Prokhorenko in his honor and a teacher at Prokhorenko's former school is reported as saying that she and others now wanted to rename the Gorodetskoy Middle School after him.

 On 5 May 2016, a concert was performed by musicians from St. Petersburg's Mariinsky Theatre orchestra in the Roman Theatre at Palmyra in Syria conducted by Valery Gergiev.
 The concert was dedicated to the memory of Alexander Prokhorenko.
 The theatre is a UNESCO-listed site.
 In November 2015, ISIS had used the theatre site as a setting for the execution of Syrian soldiers.

 Two retired French citizens, Micheline Mague and Daniel Couture, paid tribute to Prokhorenko by donating World War II era military medals to his family.
 Micheline Mague and her husband Jean-Claude traveled to Russia and presented the medals to his parents, Alexander and Natalia Prokhorenko, and his brother, Ivan, in a meeting at the Russian Defense Ministry.
 Mague gave a Legion of Honour (Ordre National de la Légion d'honneur) and a Cross of War (Croix de Guerre) with a bronze palm.
 The awards belonged to close family members who fought in World War II.
 Daniel Couture sent the Legion of Honour which belonged to his father, a member of the French Resistance.
 Couture stated in a letter that he felt that Prokhorenko died defending not only Russia and France, but all other countries who are menaced by terrorism.
 He also wished to honor the Russian people "who had brought their decisive contribution to the victory over Nazi Germany."
 The "Ordre National de la Legion d’Honneur" (Legion of Honour) is the highest French order for military and civil merits.

 On October 5, 2016, during a ceremony at the Russian Cultural Centre of Rome, the ANDPI (Italian Association of Parachutists), Section of Rome inaugurated the 161st Parachuting Course, dedicated to the memory of Alexander Prokhorenko.

 On September 9, 2017, during a ceremony at the park of Honor and Dishonor on the shores of Lake Vagli Sotto, the Puglia Administration, in partnership with the Russian government, inaugurated a commemorative marble statue depicting Aleksander Prochorenko, located in the part of the park dedicated to Honor.

+The last stand of Prokhorenko is depicted in the 2017 video game Syrian Warfare.